krpcannon/Spin_dynamics_RL/README.md

 `num_layers`: The number of transformer layers (each layer contains Multi-Head Attention and Layer Normalization).

 `units`: The dimensionality of the key and value vectors in the attention mechanism.
+Note, this isn't necessarily the same as the size of the observations (raw inputs): The attention mechanism requires transforming the observation space into a higher-dimensional feature space, allowing the model to focus on important features and relationships, which wouldn't be possible if Q and K were restricted to the same dimensionality as the observation space.
 It’s also the number of units in the hidden layers.

 This repo is a reduced edition of previous work co-written by Dionisio C., Lisando B., and Carlos M., and Keith C.